BorgwardtLab/GraphKernels/README.md

     $ pip install graphkernels

 Alternatively, the package can be build from source.
-After downloading the source code from GitHub or [pypi](https://pypi.python.org/pypi/graphkernels/0.1.2), users can use the `setup.py` script to install the package, by typing:
+After downloading the source code from GitHub, users can use the `setup.py` script to install the package, by typing:

     $ python setup.py build